TERMS AND CONDITIONS

 Every patient needs to bring valid photo ID, including driver’s licence or passport, to their initial appointment.
 This ID must not be expired and it must be the physical ID (an image of the ID is not acceptable).
 Your ID will be photocopied and kept in your file.
 Your ID will be returned to you on receipt of payment for treatment.
 If you do not bring this ID to your appointment, you will forefeit your booking fee and will not be allowed to go through with a consultation or treatment.

-Our clinic is a procedural medical clinic.
-Before your appointment, you have been advised to not bring children/minors into The Manse Clinic, as we do not have the facilities to supervise minors.
-Only the patient will be permitted into the consultation room.
-It is the responsibility of the patient to supervise any children/minors.
 The Manse Clinic will not take any responsibility should anything happen to an unsupervised child.
 If you bring a child to your appointment, you will not be allowed to have that appointment and you will be charged $350 fee for your appointment.

 Procedure fees vary according to the individual characteristics of the patient, the practitioner performing the procedure, the products involved, technology involved etc. It is the client’s responsibility to be aware of the cost.
-Prices are on the clinic’s website.
+Prices are on the clinic’s website on this page.
 The prices on our website could be changed without notice.
 You are not obliged to go ahead with the procedure on the day should your budget not allow the cost or should you decide not to have a procedure done on the day.
-When consenting to the procedure, you are also consenting to paying for the procedure at the time of the procedure, A consultation fee of $350 is charged should you decide not to go ahead with the procedure.
+When consenting to the procedure, you are also consenting to paying for the procedure at the time of the procedure.
+A consultation fee of $350 is charged should you decide not to go ahead with the procedure.

 Half mls of Dermal Fillers